-ART or Active Release Therapy is a unique form of massage that has several uses in chiropractic therapy.
+Active Release Therapy is a unique form of massage that has several uses in chiropractic therapy.
 Nerves, muscles, ligaments, tendons and fascia are gently moved through the use of soft tissue manipulation.
-The patented technique is ideal when treating muscles that must constantly move in repetitive patterns.
+The therapy is ideal when treating muscles that must constantly move in repetitive patterns.
 Overworked muscles are easily treated and results are often permanent.

-ART, when used in conjunction with chiropractic care, can be effective in treating many conditions associated with overused muscles.
+Active Release Therapy, when used in conjunction with chiropractic care, can be effective in treating many conditions associated with overused muscles.
 Hypoxia (lack of oxygen), micro tears and acute conditions such as strains, tears and pulls, can all be treated with use of gentle massage and soft tissue manipulation.
-Athletes and individuals who must perform the same strenuous activities day after day as part of the job can receive relief with ART.
+Athletes and individuals who must perform the same strenuous activities day after day as part of the job can receive relief with this therapy.

-ART can also be used to alleviate the pain and discomfort plantar fascitis, lower back pain, headaches, shoulder pain, elbow, pain, conditions involving the knee and shin splints, just to name a few.
-By using the ART technique, blood flow can be restored to an injured area.
+It can also be used to alleviate the pain and discomfort plantar fascitis, lower back pain, headaches, shoulder pain, elbow, pain, conditions involving the knee and shin splints, just to name a few.
+By using the Active Release Therapy, blood flow can be restored to an injured area.
 This increases the amount of oxygen and nutrients the injury receives and can speed up the healing process.
-Individuals who suffer tension headaches and neck pain associated with working at a desk all day can also be successfully treated with ART.
+Individuals who suffer tension headaches and neck pain associated with working at a desk all day can also be successfully treated with this therapy.

 How Can ART Help?